OpenSettings/open-settings-samples/README.md

 ## 📚 Overview

 In this repository, you'll find examples of how to integrate **OpenSettings** into your projects.
-These samples cover a range of scenarios to help you get started quickly and understand how OpenSettings can simplify configuration management in your .NET applications.
+These samples cover a range of scenarios to help you get started quickly and understand how OpenSettings can simplify settings management in your .NET applications.

 ## 🚀 How to Get Started